 Optical Trapping and Nanopositioning

-Piezo Stages Improve Optical Tweezers and Optical Traps
+Optical Tweezers: Piezo Stages Improve Optical Traps

 Parallel-kinematic piezo flexure stages provide high stability, fast response and nanometer-level motion control for optical tweezers and optical trapping experiments.